4d/docs/website/translated_docs/fr/API/CollectionClass.md

 You can pass in *value*:

-*   a scalar value (text, number, boolean, date),
+*   une valeur scalaire (texte, numérique, booléen, date),
-*   an object or a collection reference.
+*   une référence d'objet ou de collection.

 For an element to be found, the type of *value* must be equivalent to the type of the element; the method uses the equality operator.

 The optional *propertyPath* parameter allows you to count values inside a collection of objects: pass in *propertyPath* the path of the property whose values you want to count.
-> This function does not modify the original collection.
+> Cette fonction ne modifie pas la collection d'origine.

 #### Exemple 1